ietf-wg-cellar/flac-specification/flac.md

 Unary coding in a FLAC bitstream is done with zero bits terminated with a one bit, e.g. the number 5 is coded unary as 0b000001.
 This prevents the frame sync code from appearing in unary coded numbers.

-When a FLAC file contains data that is not valid, decoder behavior is left unspecified.
+When a FLAC file contains data that is forbidden or otherwise not valid, decoder behavior is left unspecified.
 A decoder MAY choose to stop decoding on encountering such data.
 Examples of such data are

 - One or more decoded sample values exceeds the range offered by the bit depth as coded for that frame.
 E.g. in a frame with a bit depth of 8 bits, any samples not in the inclusive range from -128 to 127 are not valid
 - The number of wasted bits (see section [wasted bits per sample](#wasted-bits-per-sample)) of a subframe is such that the bit depth of that subframe (see section [constant subframe](#constant-subframe) for a description of subframe bit depth) equals zero or is negative
 - A frame header CRC (see section [frame header CRC](#frame-header-crc)) or frame footer CRC (see section [frame footer](#frame-footer)) does not validate
-- One of the bit patterns described in table (#tablenotvalidpatterns, use counter) above is used
+- One of the forbidden bit patterns described in table (#tableforbiddenpatterns, use counter) above is used

 # Format lay-out